-Many kids — particularly adolescents — are concerned about how they look and can feel self-conscious about their bodies.
-This can be especially true when they are going through puberty, and undergo dramatic physical changes and face new social pressures.
+Many children — particularly teenagers — are concerned about how they look and can feel self-conscious about their bodies.
+This can be especially true when they are going through puberty, undergoing dramatic physical changes, and facing new social pressures.

-Unfortunately, for a number of kids and teens, that concern can lead to an obsession that can become an eating disorder.
+Unfortunately, for several kids and teens, this concern can lead to an obsession that can become an eating disorder.
 Eating disorders such as anorexia nervosa or bulimia nervosa cause dramatic weight fluctuation, interfere with normal daily life, and can permanently affect their health.

 Parents can help prevent kids from developing an eating disorder by building their self-esteem and encouraging healthy attitudes about nutrition and appearance.
-If you become worried that your son or daughter might be developing an eating disorder, it’s important to step in and seek proper professional care.
+If you become worried that your child might be developing an eating disorder, it’s important to step in and seek proper professional care.

 Generally, eating disorders involve self-critical, negative thoughts and feelings about body weight and food, and eating habits that disrupt normal body function and daily activities.

 While more common among girls, eating disorders can affect boys, too.
-They’re so common in the U.S. that 1 or 2 out of every 100 kids will struggle with one, most commonly anorexia or bulimia.
+Eating disorders are so common, that in the USA 2 in 100 kids will suffer from one at some point, most commonly anorexia or bulimia.
 Unfortunately, many kids and teens successfully hide eating disorders from their families for months or even years.